 ● Our couples may like to consider color-coded wrist bands for all guests: Green: Okay with high fives and hugs, Yellow: Okay with talking but at a 6-foot distance, Red: Keeping to myself.

-● Suggesting that our couples consider asking the DJ to make announcements related to CDC guidelines related to Covid-19 and social distancing.
+● Suggesting that our couples consider asking the DJ to make announcements related to CDC guidelines related to Covid-19, social distancing and local/state mandates.

 ● Increasing our stock of toilet paper, paper towels, cleaning supplies, disinfectant, rubber gloves, etc.